|

 • Dog-Friendly?
 Yes, on a leash

-If you only have time for one hike in Portland, this is our choice for you.
 It starts from the Lower Macleay Trailhead in northwest Portland, where there are bathrooms and a small parking lot.

-From the trailhead, you’ll head into the heart of Forest Park, starting with a flat, meandering walk along the creek.
 About a mile in, you’ll hit the Witch’s Castle, which is a spooky looking building that used to be a ranger station and restroom, but was destroyed in the 60’s and never rebuilt.

 Today, it’s Insta-famous, with all sorts of graffiti covering nearly every surface.
 It’s very…odd.
 Peak Portland.

-After spending a second there, continue along the trail.
-You’ll cross a bridge across the creek, and that’s where the climbing starts in earnest.
+You’ll cross a bridge spanning the creek, and that’s where the climbing starts in earnest.
 It’s all uphill from here!

 You’ll climb some switchbacks up to the Upper Macleay parking lot, where you’ll need to cross the road, and start up even more switchbacks on the other side.